 - Look for feathers on the ground.

-- Sometimes, when you’re out on one of your nature walks, your child may find a bird nest on the ground that they can explore.
+- Some time, when you’re out on one of your nature walks, your child may find a bird nest on the ground that they can explore.

 - Are there any clues as to what kind of bird might have made it?